-You’re right; finding a kids club for toddlers is tough.
+And you’re right; finding a kids club for toddlers is tough.
 One reason is that resorts often want to make sure the kids in their care are out of diapers.
 To make things even harder, some resorts that had offered for-fee babysitting for babies and toddlers suspended that care during the worst of the Covid-epidemic.
 It’s best to check with the individual resorts to find out if they’ve resumed child care for individual families.

 Still, I did some digging and found a few very good Caribbean resorts with kids clubs for 3YO and a few that even take 2YOs.
 Almost all have additional private child care you can pay for.

 Keep in mind resorts use different age groups to organize their kids clubs.
 If it’s important that your kids will be together ask about that.
-Also ask if Covid concerns are still impactig how the clubs are run.
-Some might still be doing only outdoor activities, shortening their hours or limiting how many kids they’ll take at one time.

 I tried to include a good price range, but the more childcare a resort has the higher end it tends to be.

 11 Caribbean Resorts With Kids Clubs For Babies & Toddlers

 1. Carlisle Bay resort offers a Cool Kids Club for kids age 2 to 6 who are out of diapers.
 The might go starfish hunting, do finger painting, water play, treasure hunts and beach games.
 And they have access to a clubhouse with a jungle gym, sandbox and paddling pool.
 Care can also be arranged for babies from 6 months and up.